Skin school, Skincare

 skin types conditions

 Unlike skin types, skin conditions are not genetic and can change anytime.
-They depend on various factors, either internally or externally, such as hormones, diet, stress, weather, chronological system, medications, skincare routines, etc.
+They depend on internal or external factors, such as hormones, diet, stress, weather, chronological system, medications, skincare routines, etc.

 They can also be found present on any given skin type.
 For example, acne can be found on any skin type.